dfinity/portal/docs/tokenomics/token-holders/nns-app-quickstart.md

 ### Governance and voting rewards

-When a person or organization has ICP utility tokens locked up in a neuron, the neuron holder can propose and vote on governance issues.
-To encourage participation, neuron holders are also rewarded for voting in proportion to the number of ICP utility tokens they have locked up and the length of the lock-up period up to a maximum of eight years.
+When a person or organization has ICP utility tokens locked up in a neuron, they can propose and vote on governance proposals.
+To encourage participation, neuron holders are also rewarded for voting in proportion to the number of ICP utility tokens they have locked up, the length of the lock-up period (dissolve delay), and the age of their neuron.

 ### Unlocking the stake held by a neuron

 After network participants create a neuron, the locked balance of ICP utility tokens can only be unlocked by fully **dissolving** the neuron.
-In its **locked** state, the neuron has a fixed non-zero **dissolve delay** equivalent to the lock-up period.
-For example, assume you have a stake of 100 ICP utility tokens locked up for a period of five years.
-After successfully created the neuron with these settings, your dissolve delay is five years.

-Based on the dissolve delay that decreases as time progresses, a **dissolve timer** determines how long it will take to completely dissolve a neuron.

-When the dissolve timer reaches zero, the neuron owner—the ICP utility token holder who created the neuron, or an authenticated custodian, can dissolve the neuron and unlock the balance of ICP utility tokens.
+It's **dissolve delay** determins the time it takes for a neuron to be unlocked once it is but in the dissolving state.
+A dissolving neuron can always be put back int the non-dissolving state.
+When the dissolve timer reaches zero, the neuron owner or an authenticated custodian can dissolve the neuron and unlock the neuron's balance of ICP .

 The dissolved neuron ceases to exist and the stake of ICP utility tokens that the neuron represented is released to the appropriate ledger canister account.